 So, the most visual change that you probably are seeing and either loving or hating is the dark paint.
 Let’s talk about that.

 Tricorn Black Bedroom Wall Paint

-I’ve loved dark bedrooms for quite some time but had always felt like it would be too stark for my house.
-After awhile though, I just couldn’t get the thought of a dark paint out of my head for our space.
-I figured that it was just paint and at the most would cost me two days and $120 to paint back over if I hated it.
+I’ve loved black bedrooms for quite some time but had always felt like it would be too stark for my house.
+After awhile though, I just couldn’t get the thought of black bedroom walls out of my head for our space.
+I figured that it was just paint and, at the most, would cost me two days and $120 to paint back over if I hated it.
 I looked through some of the images I’d saved to my paint board on Pinterest and kept coming back to Sherwin Williams Tricorn Black.

 It felt like the perfect true black and so, without testing it or anything, I went and bought two gallons.
 When I decide to do something, I just jump in, that’s honestly how I do most projects or start most projects around here anyways.
 So, I jumped right in and got home and just went for it.
 I knew the SW Tricorn black was going to take two coats but after the first one, I thought I’d made a mistake with going with a black bedroom.
 After the second coat, I was 85% positive I hated it.

 Something that you may or may not know about me is that I’m slow to embrace change.
 I knew I needed to give myself time to come around to it; give myself time to bring back in the layers of the space, to get used to it.
 So, I told Luke that I would give it three months to see if I liked it.
 It took one month and a plan for adding just a bit more polish to it and I was all in!

 Again, after thinking a bit about our living room, I came to realize that I really liked the crown in that space and thought that crown in the bedroom would be a good addition.